 tequila.
 Use your favorite kind of tequila!
 Both blanco and reposado work here.
 I prefer blanco personally, but you can even use mezcal if you want to add in a smoky element.

 triple sec. you are welcome to buy a more expensive orange liqueur option like Cointreau or Grand Marnier, but I just reach for the triple sec.
 It’s more affordable and you can use it in many different cocktails.

 lime juice. always use fresh lime juice if you can!
 Unless you are making a big batch, then just buy a high-quality lime juice at your local liquor store or grocery store because that’s too many limes for anyone to squeeze.

 simple syrup. you can pick this up at your local store (liquor or grocery!), but I prefer to just make it at home.

 seasoning.
 I use Savory Spice’s Chilean Merquen Seasoning here, but you can also use Tajin or your own chili spice mixture.

 Be sure to select a ripe mango!
 Gently squeeze the mango.
 If it gives slightly to pressure, it’s ripe and ready to eat.
 If the mango is hard, it is not ready to be eaten.
 Can’t find a ripe mango?
 Place the unripe mango in a brown paper bag and it should ripen quickly at room temperature.

 this recipe’s must haves

-here’s how to make asparagus ricotta crostini
+here’s how to make a spicy mango margarita

 tips for success